Asbestos in Soil Testing & Bulk Sampling

 What is asbestos in soil?

 Asbestos in soil is normally immobile, but when asbestos contaminated land is disturbed, fibres can be released.
-Asbestos can make its way into the ground in many different ways, historic buildings which have been demolished which contained asbestos, the previous building use and fly-tipped waste.
-You many find asbestos broken up within the ground or buried in whole pieces.
+Asbestos can make its way into the ground in many different ways, such as historic buildings that have been demolished, which once contained asbestos, from previous building use, and fly-tipped waste.
+You may find asbestos broken up within the ground or buried in whole pieces.
+Asbestos containing materials (ACMs) may be present in soil as fragments or debris, and their identification is a key part of soil sampling and risk management.

-The 2016 CAR-SOIL guidance which interprets the Control of Asbestos Regulations 2012 to Asbestos contaminated land and C&D Materials.
+The 2016 CAR-SOIL guidance interprets the Control of Asbestos Regulations 2012 to asbestos contaminated land and C&D Materials.
 The regulations require employers to reduce exposure and the spread of asbestos by carrying out risk assessments where works take place which involve asbestos.
+Asbestos risk assessment is essential to evaluate potential exposure and inform control measures during site works.
+Soil or waste contaminated with asbestos may be classified as hazardous under current regulations.

 How do we test for asbestos in soil?

-While carrying out the site investigations air monitoring can be carried out depending on the site condition, weather and exposure risk.
-The air monitoring and survey results will go towards formulating our recommendations to the site.
+While carrying out site investigations, air monitoring can be carried out depending on the site condition, weather, and exposure risk.
+The air monitoring and survey results will go towards formulating our recommendations for the site.
+We offer support and expert guidance throughout the asbestos management process to ensure compliance and safety.

 How is the asbestos in soil analysed?

-Stage 1: Initial Bulk Analysis – To determine if any visual fragments of Asbestos is present within the soil
+Stage 1: Initial Bulk Analysis – To determine if any visual fragments of Asbestos are present within the soil.

-Stage 2: Gravimetric analysis to determine percentage asbestos in soil by weight.
-Stage 2 will provide an overall weight % of asbestos present within the soil.
+Stage 2: Gravimetric analysis to determine the mass and percentage of asbestos in soil by weight.
+Stage 2 will provide an overall weight % of asbestos present within the soil sample.

 The above analysis will enable the client to: